Nepal Bird Watching Tour – Birding guide to visit, What to bring

 Shivapuri Watershed and Wildlife Reserve and Nagarjuna Dada:

-The Nagarjun Hill has a royal retreat for members of royal family and therefore was and will remain a protected area.
+The Nagarjun Hill has a royal retreat for the royal family members and, therefore, was and will remain a protected area.
 This area hosts birds such as the Northern Eagle Owl, Red-billed Blue Magpie, Long-tailed Mountain Thrush, Chestnut-Headed Bee-Eater, Maroon Oriole, Large Hawk Cuckoo, and Eurasian Woodcock.

 Pokhara City:

-In Pokhara, the two well-known lakes Phewa Tal and Begnas Tal and the surrounding areas are highly recommended for birds watching.
-Among all, the forest around the south shore of Phewa lake with minimum disturbance, away from human inhabitation is the best for bird watching.
-The summit of Annapurna’s and Machhapuchhare create an ambiance of peace and magic and the surrounding of the valley rewards an extraordinary habitat for varieties of birds.
-Watch out in the fields and pools especially in the winter for Egrets, Herons, Pipits, and Buntings etc. other birds are occurring are Gulls, Terns, Ducks, and Falcons etc.
+In Pokhara, the two well-known lakes, Phewa Tal and Begnas Tal, and the surrounding areas are highly recommended for Bird watching.
+The forest around the south shore of Phewa Lake, with minimum disturbance and away from human inhabitation, is the best for Bird watching.
+The summit of Annapurna and Machhapuchhare creates an ambiance of peace and magic, and the surroundings of the Valley provide an extraordinary habitat for a variety of birds.
+Watch out in the fields and pools, especially in the winter, for egrets, herons, pits, buntings, etc. Other birds are gulls, terns, ducks, falcons, etc.

 Koshi Barrage and Koshi Tappu Wildlife Reserve:

 Koshi Barrage and Koshi Tappu Wildlife Reserve are in the eastern Terai to the Far East of Nepal.
-The situation on the Koshi flood plain results on the dramatically reserve variation of the environment according to the seasons.
-This is one of the best sight for Nepal bird watching tour.
+The situation on the Koshi flood plain results in the dramatic variation of the reserve environment according to the seasons.
+This is one of the best sights for Nepal bird-watching tours.
 Along with about 26 varieties of Duck alone, Koshi is great for waterfowl and Waders.
-The birds can be viewed by boat, gliding through waters in the stillness of early morning and evenings.
+The birds can be viewed by boat, gliding through waters in the stillness of early morning and evening.

 Chitwan National Park:

-The Royal Chitwan National park, established as the country’s first national park in 1973, is the best-known site for Nepal bird-watching tours.
-We can do Birds watching also in a chair, the back of an elephant, or in a jeep (by far the last choice).
-And also if you wish to walk, we will be accompanied by a guide or a naturalist or by a preferable ornithologist.
-The area consists of Sal Forest, Riverine forest, and grasslands.
-With three rivers forming the boundaries of the park.
-Over half of Nepal’s total bird species are found in Chitwan, numbering 540 species.
+The Royal Chitwan National Park, established as the country’s first national park in 1973, is the best-known site for Nepal bird-watching tours.
+We can also watch Birdin a chair, the back of an elephant, or in a jeep (by far the last choice).
+Also, if you wish to walk, we will be accompanied by a guide, a naturalist, or a preferred ornithologist.
+The area consists of Sal Forest, Riverine forest, and grasslands, where rivers form the park’s boundaries.
+Over half of Nepal’s bird species are found in Chitwan, numbering 540 species.

 Trekking Regions: